GIST-CSBL/G2D-Diff/README.md

 It will take about 15 minutes for a single genotype input (ex. a cell line), but the time may vary depending on the environment.

-Check the comments in the notebook for further information about the source code (ex. saving the checkpoints).
+Check the comments in the notebook for further information about the source code (ex. saving checkpoints.
+You may create the directory for saving.).

 # Reproducing the models
 Use the following jupyter notebooks after adding the kernel.